SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-1-ComputerNetwroksAndTheInternet.md

 ![IP Stack and OSI model](images/IPStackAndOSIModel.png)

 - Internet Protocol Stack (IP Stack)
+  - Each layer below provides services to the layer above via a well defined API
   - End systems (PCs etc) implement all the layers while Link Layer switches only implement Physical and Link layers and routers implement Network, Link adn Physical

   - App Layer protocols (Distributed in nature) and Trnasport Layer protocols are encoded in software, Link Layer and Physical Layer are embedded in hardware (n/w interface card).
 N/w layer protocols are mix between hardware and software